peekbehind/peekbehind-ghost-player/README.md

 FIRST STEPS
 -----------

-Run the unit tests by opening the files in the *tests/* folder and read the source code and comments to get familiar with the implementation in the *code/* folder.
+Run the unit tests by opening the files in the *tests/* folder in a browser and read the source code and comments to get familiar with the implementation in the *code/* folder.

 You can then customize the implementation, for example adding your own function to retrieve recorded data from your server.